DClealMartinez/Portafolio/README.md

 Additionally, I would like you to visit my repository [Basico para programar]([https://github.com/DClealMartinez/Basicoprogramar]) https://github.com/DClealMartinez/Basicoprograma, which is a proposal that aims to provide files with basic functions for various programs.

-# Note:
+🔔

-The repository is a work in progress, so files will be added gradually.
+>** Note:** The repository is a work in progress, so files will be added gradually.
 Thank you for visiting, and please feel free to contact me to discuss how I can contribute to your initiatives.